openvinotoolkit/openvino_notebooks/notebooks/237-segment-anything/README.md

 1. Convert PyTorch models to OpeVINO format.
 2. Run OpenVINO model in interactive segmentation mode.
 3. Run OpenVINO model in automatic mask generation mode.
+4. Run NNCF post-training optimization pipeline to compress the encoder of SAM

 If you have not installed all required dependencies, follow the [Installation Guide](../../README.md).